MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 ## Anchor your guide by using a holographic anchor

 For a holographic anchor, you align a hologram on your [!include[pn-hololens](../includes/pn-hololens.md)] with a similar object in the real world.
+For example, the following illustration shows a holographic anchor being aligned with its physical counterpart in the real world.

 ![Holographic anchor example](media/digital-anchor-example.PNG "Holographic anchor example")